galvdat-hthieu/vgupe2024_team2/README.md

    ```

 2. **Install Required Packages:**
-   Install all necessary packages listed in `requirements.txt`:
+   Our team has already included a file named 'requirements.txt' that contained all packages needed to run this project smoothly.
+To install
+the file, execute the following command in the terminal:
    ```sh
    pip install -r requirements.txt
    ```